irisnet-ai/irisnet-api-client/README.md

 The dashboard gives you a quick overview on the currently used licenses and rules, as well as some quick links to related places.

 #### Example Usage
-The `Example Usage` tab gives you some examples on how to integrate the ai prediction to your WordPress site.
+The `Example Usage` tab gives you some examples on how to integrate the AI prediction to your WordPress site.
 Choose the one that best fits your case and then go from there.

 #### Documentation
 The `Documentation` tab shows you the functionality that is added with this plugin.
 Use the documented mathod calls to add the functionality as required.